New-Humans/loo-quotes/README.md

 * `/post`

 1. Gets content from `/gen`, or `gen()`
-2. Posts is to the configured Tumblr (using .env)
+2. Post to the configured Tumblr (using .env)

 ## Installation & configuration